 What would you answer if God asked you this question?
 Bartimeus had the opportunity and requested that his sight be restored.
-Jesus asks us the same question today but there is more to it than you may think.
+The Lord asks us the same question today but there is more to it than you may think.

-To begin with, we should realize that if this man couldn’t see, he had to be led by someone, so it would have to be obvious to everyone that he was blind.
-Nevertheless, Jesus insisted on asking him the question, so there was definitely more behind it.
+To begin with, we should realize that if this man could not see, he had to be led by someone, so it would have to be obvious to everyone that he was blind.
+Nevertheless, Jesus insisted on asking him the question, so there was definitely more to it.

 This question was not to inquire about his physical condition but rather his spiritual status.
-When Bartimeus requested that his eyes be open, Jesus looked into his heart saw his faith and saw how he would be changed from the inside because of this miracle.
-Sure enough when his vision returned he was changed from within and followed Jesus.
+When Bartimeus requested that his eyes be open, the Lord looked into his heart saw his faith and saw how he would be changed from the inside because of this miracle.
+Sure enough when his vision returned he was changed from within and followed Christ.

-In the same way when we ask God for something, he always looks into our hearts and sees our motives and what will be the result of him granting us our request.
+In the same way when we ask of God, He always looks into our hearts and sees our motives and what will be the result of him granting us our request.
 If we always take this into consideration when we pray, we will have success in our prayer life.
-We just have to be honest with ourselves and say: Why exactly am I asking God for this, what’s at the root of it.
+We just have to be honest with ourselves and ask, Why exactly am I petitioning God for this, what is at the root of it.
 How will it affect my relationship with Him?

-When our motives are okay then it strengthens our faith, we know that God won’t say no to us and we shall receive whatever we petition.
+When our motives are okay then it strengthens our faith, we know that God will not say no to us and we shall receive whatever we petition.